Starting business by investing in a CNC plasma table

 The scars from the “great recession” are long lasting.
-Ten years since one of the worst economic downturns in history, business owners continue to take a cautious approach to new equipment purchases.
+More than ten years since one of the worst economic downturns in history, business owners continue to take a cautious approach to new equipment purchases including CNC plasma cutting tables.
 They are scrutinizing purchases more than ever to ensure the purchase is needed and will deliver the right return on investment.
 Often, it all comes down to productivity.
 Will the new equipment help increase productivity and lower operating costs?
+Learn about assessing your cutting needs

 Take your cutting equipment for example.
-A higher rate of productivity from faster cut speeds and fewer secondary operations impacts cash flow since you’ll have less of your own money tied up in inventory and more finished jobs you can invoice.
+Starting business with a CNC plasma table can deliver a higher rate of productivity from faster cut speeds and fewer secondary operations.
+This can have positive impacts on cash flow since you’ll have less of your own money tied up in inventory and more finished jobs you can invoice.

 Productivity gains pay off quickly because labor costs are typically one of the largest operating expenses for any fabricator or manufacturer.
 As an added bonus, when a new cutting system replaces an older unit, you will also experience lower operating costs since improvements in technology can result in increased consumable life and energy efficiency, and improved ease of use.
 In addition to productivity, here are three questions to ask yourself.